kbonnen/NeuromatchTeachingDemo/README.md

 You can run the jupyter notebook any way that you’d like, but we recommend using google colab to run the notebook.
 You can open the jupyter notebook manually through [colab](https://colab.research.google.com/github/), or hit this badge to load directly: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kbonnen/NeuromatchTeachingDemo/blob/master/ridge-regression-tutorial.ipynb)

-On the screen that pops up, paste in the teaching demo git repository url: https://github.com/kbonnen/NeuromatchTeachingDemo

-Now just choose the notebook you would like to send to co-lab.
-And that’s it!
-You’ve loaded the notebook into colab.

 ## Lesson Plan Example
 You can structure your four minute video any way you like.
 Here is a sample minute by minute breakdown in case it is useful.
 * < 1 min: Introduce yourself.
 Give a few sentences about who you are!